agisga/grpSLOPE/README.md

-Apart from the content in the `_posts` directory, the website code is based on <https://github.com/yihui/knitr-jekyll>.
+Apart from the contents of the `_posts` and `_source` directories, the website code is based on <https://github.com/yihui/knitr-jekyll>.